What is dermatologic surgery?

 - Damage to important structures, such as sensory nerves, motor nerves or salivary glands

-- Adverse reactions to medications used during surgery, such as local anaesthetics, non-steroidal anti-inflammatories
+- Adverse reactions to medications used during surgery, such as local anaesthetics, non-non-steroidal anti-inflammatory drugs

 - Difficulty in closing the wound